Harmful plants and pesticides

 Pest plant species declared by the state

 Declared plants are those identified by the Queensland Government as undesirable species are listed in the Biosecurity Act 2014.
-In the Brisbane Local Government Area a management plan, the Brisbane Invasive Species Management Plan 2013-17, has been developed to detail how invasive species will be managed within the Brisbane area.
+In the Brisbane Local Government Area a management plan, the Biosecurity Plan for the Brisbane Local Government Area, has been developed to detail how invasive species will be managed within the Brisbane area.

 For information about state declared pest plant species, view the Queensland Government's Department of Agriculture and Fisheries website.

 Identify the pest and use the most specific and lowest impact approach to control it.

 Common garden chemicals and synthetic pesticides can be dangerous to plants, aquatic life, pets and children if used incorrectly.